masasam/emacs-easy-hugo/README.md

 You can publish your blog to the server and the browser opens automatically.

-	M-x easy-hugo-helm-ag
+	M-x easy-hugo-ag

 ![easy-hugo-helm-ag](image/easy-hugo-helm-ag.png)

-You can search blog article with [helm-ag](https://github.com/syohex/emacs-helm-ag).
+You can search blog article with [counsel-ag](https://github.com/abo-abo/swiper) or [helm-ag](https://github.com/syohex/emacs-helm-ag).

+If both are installed, counsel-ag takes precedence.

 	M-x easy-hugo-github-deploy